At last, the year list moves!

 Yet another stop off at Lynford Arboretum in search of the elusive Two-barred's.
 After another two hour search still no sightings of any Two-Barreds.

 Plenty of Common Crossbills were seen along with many annoying Chaffinch and Siskin and the odd sightings of Coal Tit and Goldcrest.

-So it's another dip on the Two-barreds, I make that Four visits and four no shows now.
-Here's hoping they will stick around now throughout the winter and give me yet another oppotunity to try to see them.
+So it's another dip on the Two-barreds, I make that Four visits and four no-shows now.
+Here's hoping they will stick around now throughout the winter and give me yet another opportunity to try to see them.

-Within a few minutes the bird flew back left and landed in full view allowing good views through the bins.
+Within a few minutes, the bird flew back left and landed in full view.
 I left the site much happier having had some good views of the bird.